SuiseiSaika/nthu-ee6485-computer-vision-2023fall/Homework3_Big_vs_Small_Models/README.md

----
-title: HW3 - Big vs Small Models

----

-# HW3 - Big vs Small Models
+# Homework3 - Big vs Small Models

 This assignment explores the relationship between **model size**, **training dataset size**, and **classification accuracy** using ResNet models on the CIFAR-10 dataset.